-In this intermediate guitar lesson we’ll be using only the minor pentatonic in the first position.
-Keep in mind there are 4 other positions you should be learning in order to be able to play the minor pentatonic scale all over the guitar fretboard.
+In this intermediate guitar lesson, we’ll be using only the minor pentatonic in the first position.
+Keep in mind there are 4 other positions you should be learning to be able to play the minor pentatonic scale all over the guitar fretboard.

 Guitar fretboard knowledge

 The above scale is the A minor pentatonic.